-You may, in addition to your ordinary leave, be allowed a pass up to 48 hours from time to time at the discretion of your unit or Whenever you go on leave or pass, you must always have with you a Form 295, signed by your C.O. or some Officer deputed by him to On the back of this form are printed certair instructions which you must read carefully and follow.
-This will save you trouble and You must be back and report your return to it station before the hour on which your leave or pass expires.
+You may, in addition to your ordinary leave, be allowed a pass up to 48 hours from time to time at the discretion of your unit or

+Whenever you go on leave or pass, you must always have with you a Form 295, signed by your C.O. or some Officer deputed by him to

+On the back of this form are printed certain instructions which you must read carefully, and follow.
+This will save you trouble and possibly expresses.

+You must be back and report your return to the station before the hour on which your leave or pass expires.
 Failure to do this will involve loss of pay and possibly the forfeiture of privileges.

-Should you be held up through Air Raids either before starting on your return journey or en route, you should get your Form 295 endorsed at the nearest police station or by No extension of leave will be considered except on strong compassionate grounds and even then such an application must be sent with a "reply paid" telegram.
-A certificate in support of the application must be pro- N.A.A.F.I.
+Should you be held up through Air Raids either before starting on your return journey or en route, you should get your Form 295 endorsed at the nearest police station or by the Railway Transport Officer.

+No extension of leave will be considered except on strong compassionate grounds and even then such an application must be sent with a "reply paid" telegram.
+A certificate in support of the application must be pro-

+N.A.A.F.L

-Institutes are provided at nearly all stations and contain a restaurant, a games room a reading room and a writing room.
-These places are provided for your comfort (a) Conduct yourself as you would in any restaurant or club.
+Institutes are provided at nearly all stations and contain a restaurant, a games room, a reading room and a writing room.
+These places are provided for your comfort

+(a) Conduct yourself as you would in any restaurant or club.
 This is your club. (b) Be considerate to the staff.
-They are usually out to give you the best receible (c) Treat and handle all property as though it was part of your home or club. (d) Do not remove papers or any gear which has been placed there for general use.
+They are usually out to give you the best possible

+(c) Treat and handle all property as though it was part of your home or club.

+(d) Do not remove papers or any gest which has been placed there for general use.

 PATHWAYS AND SURROUNDINGS.

+Always keep to the pathway; remember that when you walk on broken land, someone -a fellow airman-has dug it up and that muddy paths and boots mean muddy floers and more work for YOU to do in the huts.

+SALUTING.

-Always keep to the pathway; remember that when you walk on broken land, someone- -a fellow airman-has dug it up and that muddy paths and boots mean muddy floors and more work for YOU to do in the buts.
-SALUTING An airman must always salute an Officer of His Majesty's Services, Navy, Army and Air Force, when the officer is in uniform or in any other dress, and the airman knows him to be The practice of some airmen (when walking out of camp) is to pretend not to see an officer by looking the other way or in a shop window.
-This is bad discipline and reflects discredit on the case of When you salute an officer you are saluting holds.
+An airman must always salute an Officer of His Majesty's Services, Navy, Army and Air Porce, when the officer is in uniform or in any other dress, and the airman knows him to be an officer.

+The practice of some airmen (when walking out of camp) is to pretend not to see an officer by looking the other way or in a shop window.
+This is bad discipline and reflects discredit on the R A F. When you salute an officer you are saluting the King's Commission which that officer holds.

-Make your salute smart, for your own
+Make your salute smart, for your oredit, and the credit of the R.A.F.

-SALVAGE
+SALVAGE.

-Never waste ANYTHING, food, paper or terial of any kind.
+Never waste ANYTHING, food, paper or naterial of any kind.
 There is a use for every kind of scrap.